May - September of 1787

 This print shows George Washington seated at the desk and James Madison looks on as Benjamin Franklin signs the Constitution.
 The man standing in the background is Thomas Mifflin.
 His signature follows that of Benjamin Franklin.
 Mifflin was an American merchant and politician from Philadelphia.
 He was a major general in the Continental Army during the American Revolution, a member of the Pennsylvania Provincial Assembly, a Continental Congressman from Pennsylvania, and fifth President of the U.S. Congress under the Articles of Confederation.
 He was a delegate to the Constitutional Convention of 1787 and later served as Speaker of the Pennsylvania House of Representatives, President of the Pennsylvania Supreme Executive Council and the first Governor of Pennsylvania.

-Unframed archival print, limited edition, signed by artist at the bottom
+Unframed archival print, signed by artist at the bottom

 Size: 12 x 13 inches